MichaelJBradley/hex-grid/README.md

 ![add hex grid script](https://github.com/MichaelJBradley/hex-grid-docs/blob/main/images/readme/workflow/add-hex-grid-script.png?raw=true)

-The `HexGrid` maintains references to `HexTiles`, and is responsible generating the grid from a grid generator.
+The `HexGrid` maintains references to `HexTile`s, and is responsible generating the grid from a grid generator.
 By default, `HexGrid` generates on Start.

 Create a new C# script for the grid generator, that implements both `MonoBehavior` and `IGridGenerator`.